See also Rule 11

 Appellant’s request for 90 days of leave without pay was not a reasonable accommodation, which the agency may grant for good cause, where the evidence showed appellant was unable to perform his essential work functions for an indefinite time.
 In re Torres, CSA 97-05, 3 (2/21/06).

 Sick leave for Career Service employees is authorized for necessary care and attendance during sickness or death of a member of the employee’s immediate family.
 In re Espinoza, CSA 30-05, 4 (1/11/06), aff’d In re Espinoza, CSB 30-05A (8/23/06).

 In applying departmental rule mandating discipline after a certain number of sick days, undersheriff’s assumption that appellant abused sick leave impermissibly violated her right to take accumulated sick leave.
 In re Espinoza, CSA 30-05, 7 (1/11/06), aff’d In re Espinoza, CSB 30-05A (8/23/06) (decided under former CSR 16-51 A.5).

 Departmental rule conflicts with sheriff’s collective bargaining agreement and CSRs, which allow employees unpunished use of sick leave as long as the leave is earned and is used for a proper reason.
 In re Espinoza, CSA 30-05, 9 (1/11/06), affirmed In re Espinoza, CSB 30-05A (8/23/06) (decided under former CSR 16-51 A.5).

 The purpose of sick leave is to allow leave for personal or family incapacity due to illness or death in the family.
 In re Diaz, CSA 45-05, 5 (Order 9/7/05).

-Agency is not required to grant administrative leave when that leave is for the specific purpose of preparing appeal for hearing.
+Agency is not required to grant administrative leave to appellant who requests it for the purpose of preparing appeal for hearing.
 In re Herzog, CSA 51-05 (Order 7/5/05).